rberlind/vault-benchmarking/README.md

 ## Configuration of wrk Client Nodes

 To ensure adequate resources on the client nodes that run wrk, we suggest using a Linux node with 4 CPUs and 8 GB of RAM.
 You can run more than 1 node.
-While it is important to not exhaust the resources on your wrk clients, wrk is so efficient that this probably will not happen.
-Note that before following [wrk Linux installation instructions](https://github.com/wg/wrk/wiki/Installing-wrk-on-Linux) for Ubuntu, you should run `sudo apt-get update`.
+Before following the [wrk Linux installation instructions](https://github.com/wg/wrk/wiki/Installing-wrk-on-Linux) for Ubuntu, you should run `sudo apt-get update`.

 ## Examples of Running the Test Scripts
 See the [run_tests.sh](./run_tests.sh) script for examples of running most of the test scripts.
-Note that you should export a Vault token with permission to read, list, write, and delete the secrets used by the tests to the VAULT_TOKEN environment variable with the command `export VAULT_TOKEN=<your_token>`.
+You should export a Vault token with permissions to read, list, write, and delete the secrets used by the tests to the VAULT_TOKEN environment variable with the command `export VAULT_TOKEN=<your_token>`.

 The only test script not included in run_tests.sh is write-random-secrets.lua.
-That can be run with a command like:
+It can be run with a command like:
 ```
 nohup wrk -t4 -c16 -d1h -H "X-Vault-Token: $VAULT_TOKEN" -s write-random-secrets.lua http://<vault_url>:8200 > prod-test-write-1000-random-secrets-t4-c16-1hour.log &
 ```